How to Do Payroll in Mississippi: A Guide for Small Businesses

 Income Taxes

-As of January 2023, Mississippi now has a fixed income tax rate of 5%, which applies to income of over $10,000 only.
-Income up to $10,000 has a 0% tax rate under this new law.
+Mississippi has a fixed income tax rate that applies to incomes over $10,000 only.
+The current tax rate is 4.7%, down from a flat 5% in 2023.
+For tax year 2025, the income tax rate will drop again to 4.4%, and in 2026 it will fall once more to 4%.
+Income up to $10,000 has a 0% tax rate.
 This rate will need to be calculated and withheld from every paycheck.

-Here are the tax brackets which apply to all Mississippi employees, regardless of filing status:
+Here are the tax brackets that apply to all Mississippi employees, regardless of filing status:

 Tax Rate | Taxable Income |